fernseed/fernseed.github.io/README.md

 ### Meta

 So, what on earth is going on?
 This is an experiment in serialised prose fiction, more like an ongoing, open-ended and regularly-updated webcomic than a traditional serial with a predefined scope and conclusion.
-Updates currently come weekly, published at midnight each Sunday (GMT).

-The [story][archives] is a second-person mystery loosely falling within the [slipstream][genre] genre.
+The [story][archives] is a second-person mystery loosely falling within the [slipstream][genre] genre and updates are published weekly.

 ### Technology